The magic circle member that has its own magic way of doing things.

 Training contract applications

 According to the firm's trainees, succeeding at interview involves “showing you can think laterally.
 They don't want you to repeat verbatim what you learnt at law school; they want new solutions and fresh ideas.”
-Our grad recruitment sources tell us the firm is particularly interested in those who demonstrate “the ability to show grit under pressure” and “a range of interests outside the law.”
+Our grad recruitment sources tell us the firm is particularly interested in those who demonstrate “the ability to show grit under pressure” and have “a range of interests outside the law.”

 Slaughter and May